Simayon/dotfiles/README.md

   - Advanced Neovim configuration with LSP and plugins
   - Tmux setup for enhanced terminal workflow
   - Git configuration with delta integration
+  - i3 window manager for efficient workspace management
+  - Starship prompt for beautiful and informative shell

 - 🔄 **Version Controlled**
   - Git submodules for external dependencies